This guide is focused on nascent technology. As a result, contents might be highly volatile.

 Noise V. Sampler: Steps, Scale/Guidance and Seed

 Diffusion models work by using Steps to resolve noise.
 The more steps, the more compute is used, (which is why the Anlas cost goes up with steps).
-Most NAI models were trained from Stable Diffusion models.
-V4 is an inhouse model.
+V4 and beyond, The most recent NAI models, were trained from scratch inhouse.
+Older NAI models were trained from Stable Diffusion.

 Steps are carried out by a Sampler, which attempts to resolve the noise based on an algorithm.
 Each Sampler uses a different algorithm, and has different results.
 Some Sampler are Ancestral, meaning they iterate in a way that performs well at lower steps more quickly than non-Ancestral samplers.